Study plan - PhD Programme of Study in Computer Science: Software Engineering, Sensor Networks and Engineering Computing

-The PhD programme is offered by the Faculty of Engineering and Science at Western Norway University of Applied Sciences (HVL).
-HVL offers one of the largest engineering programmes in Norway, including a master's programme in software engineering that is closely related to the PhD programme.
-Admission can also be possible from other master’s programmes at HVL.
-The PhD programme is based on the research activities at the Department of Computer science, Electrical engineering and Mathematical sciences.
-The PhD programme has research links to several other engineering departments and faculties at HVL.
+The PhD programme is offered by the Faculty of Engineering and Business Administration at Bergen University College (HiB).
+HiB offers one of the largest engineering programmes in Norway, including master¿s programmes in software engineering and communication systems that are closely related to the PhD programme.
+The PhD programme is based on the research activities at the Department of Computing, Mathematics and Physics, and the Department of Electrical Engineering.
+The PhD programme has research links to several other engineering departments and faculties at HiB.

-The PhD programme is governed by the Act relating to Universities and University Colleges, the Regulations of the Doctor of Philosophy Degree (PhD) at Western Norway University of Applied Sciences (HVL), the quality assurance system for PhD programmes at HVL and the Supplementary Regulations for the PhD programme in Computer Science: Software Engineering, Sensor Networks and Engineering Computing.
+The PhD programme is governed by the Act relating to Universities and University Colleges, the Regulations of the Doctor of Philosophy Degree (PhD) at Bergen University College, the quality assurance system for PhD programmes at HiB and the Supplementary Regulations for the PhD programme in Computer Science: Software Engineering, Sensor Networks and Engineering Computing.

 - LO-K1-1. is in the forefront of knowledge in a specialization area rooted in one or more of the fields of software engineering, sensor networks, and engineering computing.

 - LO-K2-1. has comprehensive knowledge on state-of-the-art concepts, methods, and technology platforms within his/her area of specialization.